Who am I?

 What do I enjoy about training.

 Well! where do I start.
-I now have 2 chocolate labradors and 4 golden retrievers.
+I now have 6 Golden Retrievers.
 All are trained as individuals to be well balanced members of the family.
 With each dog I have learnt something new which has helped me gain the some of the knowledge I have today.

 My passion with training is helping people to have a better understanding of their dogs needs and to improve their relationship.